Wilcolab/Anythink-Market-bqzpd/backend/README.md

 ## Error Handling

 In `routes/api/index.js`, we define a error-handling middleware for handling Mongoose's `ValidationError`.
 This middleware will respond with a 422 status code and format the response to have [error messages the clients can understand](https://github.com/gothinkster/realworld/blob/master/API.md#errors-and-status-codes)

+# Installation
+Run `docker -v` , then run `docker-compose up` to get the frontend and backend running.
+You can use `docker exec` to run commands on a running container.